SumitRodrigues/Personal-Portfolio/README.md

 # Personal-Portfolio

-This is my personal portfolio made using Next.js and Tailwind CSS!
+This is my personal portfolio made using Next.js, TypeScript, and Tailwind CSS!